AdobeDocs/journey-optimizer.pt-BR/help/using/configuration/dmarc-record-update.md

 >
 >O não cumprimento desse novo requisito por parte do Gmail e do Yahoo deve resultar no bloqueio dos emails que chegam à pasta de spam.

 Consequentemente, a Adobe recomenda que você garanta que tenha o registro DMARC configurado para todos os subdomínios que você delegou à Adobe no [!DNL Journey Optimizer].
-Siga uma das duas opções abaixo:

-* Configure o DMARC nos subdomínios ou no domínio principal dos subdomínios, **na sua solução de hospedagem**.
-Você pode fazer isso a partir de agora.

-* Configurar DMARC nos subdomínios delegados **usar o recurso futuro no [!DNL Journey Optimizer] interface de administração** - sem trabalho extra na solução de hospedagem.
-Esse recurso estará disponível em 30 de janeiro de 2024.
+Siga as etapas abaixo que se aplicam ao seu caso:

+<!--
+* Set up DMARC on your subdomains, or on the parent domain of your subdomains, **in your hosting solution**.
+You can do it as of now.

+* Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+This feature will be available on January 30, 2024.

     >[!CAUTION]
     >
+    >If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, it will also require some entry into your hosting solution.
+Make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January 30, 2024). (and be ready on February 1st, 2024)

+    More details on the [!DNL Journey Optimizer] DMARC upcoming feature will come soon.
+-->

+* Se você tiver [totalmente delegado](delegate-subdomain.md#full-subdomain-delegation) Para enviar subdomínios para o Adobe, siga uma das duas opções abaixo:

+   * Configurar o DMARC no domínio principal dos subdomínios delegados **na sua solução de hospedagem**.

+   * Configurar DMARC nos subdomínios delegados **usar o recurso futuro no [!DNL Journey Optimizer] interface de administração** - sem trabalho extra na solução de hospedagem.

+* Se você configurou o [Delegação CNAME](delegate-subdomain.md#cname-subdomain-delegation) para os subdomínios de envio, siga uma das duas opções abaixo:
+   * Configure o DMARC nos subdomínios ou no domínio principal dos subdomínios **na sua solução de hospedagem**.
-  >Se você configurou o [Delegação CNAME](delegate-subdomain.md#cname-subdomain-delegation) para os subdomínios de envio, também será necessária alguma entrada na solução de hospedagem.
-Certifique-se de coordenar com o departamento de TI para que ele possa realizar a atualização assim que a [!DNL Journey Optimizer] O recurso está disponível (em 30 de janeiro de 2024). <!--and be ready on February 1st, 2024-->
+   * Configurar DMARC nos subdomínios delegados **usar o recurso futuro no [!DNL Journey Optimizer] interface de administração**.
+No entanto, também exigirá a entrada na sua solução de hospedagem.
+Consequentemente, certifique-se de coordenar com seu departamento de TI para que ele possa realizar a atualização assim que a [!DNL Journey Optimizer] O recurso está disponível (em 30 de janeiro). <!--and be ready on February 1st, 2024-->

 Mais detalhes sobre o [!DNL Journey Optimizer] O próximo recurso DMARC será lançado em breve.

-<!--
-* If you have [fully delegated](delegate-subdomain.md#full-subdomain-delegation) your sending subdomains to Adobe, follow either one of the two options below:

-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.

-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.

-* If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, follow either one of the two options below:
-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.
-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI**.
-However, it will also require entry in your hosting solution.
-Consequently, make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January, 30) - and be ready on February 1st, 2024.

--->

 >[!NOTE]
 >